ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/azure-cobalt-cicd-aks/azure-cobalt.md

 ---
-title: "Create self-hosted GitHub Actions Runner and AKS cluster based on Arm-based Azure Cobalt VMs"
+title: "Build and deploy a .NET application"

-weight: 2
+weight: 3

 layout: "learningpathall"
 ---

-## Overview

 In this learning path, you will build a .NET 8-based web application using a self-hosted GitHub Actions Arm64 runner.
 You will deploy the application in an Azure Kubernetes Cluster, running on Microsoft Cobalt 100-based VMs.
-Self-hosted runners offer increased control and flexibility in terms of infrastructure, operating systems, and tools compared to GitHub-hosted runners.
+Self-hosted runners offer increased control and flexibility in terms of infrastructure, operating systems, and tools, in comparison to GitHub-hosted runners.

 {{% notice Note %}}
-GitHub-hosted Arm64 runners are now Generally Available.
+* GitHub-hosted Arm64 runners are now Generally Available.
 If your GitHub account is part of a Team or an Enterprise Cloud plan, you can use GitHub-hosted Arm64 runners.

-Follow this [learning path](/learning-paths/cross-platform/github-arm-runners/) to learn how you can configure a GitHub-managed runner.
+* To learn how you can configure a GitHub-managed runner, see the Learning Path [*Build multi-architecture container images with GitHub Arm-hosted runners*](/learning-paths/cross-platform/github-arm-runners/).
 {{% /notice %}}

-## What is Azure Cobalt 100?

-Cobalt 100 is Microsoft’s first Arm-based server processor, built using the Armv9 Neoverse-N2 CPU.
-The Cobalt 100 processor is optimized for the performance of scale out cloud-based applications.

-The Azure Cobalt 100 VM instances include:

-* General purpose -`Dpsv6 and Dplsv6`.
-* Memory-optimized - `Epsv6` virtual machines.

-To learn more about Azure Cobalt 100, refer to this blog[blog](https://techcommunity.microsoft.com/t5/azure-compute-blog/announcing-the-preview-of-new-azure-vms-based-on-the-azure/ba-p/4146353).
+## How do I create an Azure Virtual Machine?
 Creating a virtual machine based on Azure Cobalt 100 is no different than creating any other VM in Azure.
 To create an Azure virtual machine, launch the [Azure portal](https://portal.azure.com/) and navigate to Virtual Machines.

 Select `Create Azure Virtual Machine`, and fill in the details such as `Name`, and `Region`.

 In the `Size` field, click on `See all sizes` and select the `D-Series v6` family of VMs.
 Select `D2psv6` from the list and create the VM.

 ![azure-cobalt-vm #center](_images/azure-cobalt-vm.png)

+{{% notice Note %}}
-To learn more about Arm-based VMs in Azure, refer to this [learning path](/learning-paths/servers-and-cloud-computing/csp/azure)
+To learn more about Arm-based VMs in Azure, refer to "Getting Started with Microsoft Azure" in  [*Get started with Arm-based cloud instances*](/learning-paths/servers-and-cloud-computing/csp/azure).
+{{% /notice %}}

 ## How do I configure the GitHub repository?

-The source code for the application and configuration files that you require to follow this learning path are hosted in this [github repository](https://github.com/pbk8s/msbuild-azure).
-This repository also contains the Dockerfile and Kubernetes deployment manifests that you require to deploy this .NET 8 based application.
+The source code for the application and configuration files that you require to follow this learning path are hosted in this [msbuild-azure github repository](https://github.com/pbk8s/msbuild-azure).
+This repository also contains the Dockerfile and Kubernetes deployment manifests that you require to deploy the .NET 8 based application.

-Start by forking the repository.
+* Start by forking the repository.

-Once the GitHub repository is forked, navigate to the `Settings` tab, and click `Actions` in the left navigation pane.
-In `Runners`, select `New self-hosted runner`, which opens up a new page to configure the runner.
-For `Runner image`, select `Linux` and for `Architecture`, select `ARM64`.
-Execute the commands shown on this page on the `D2psv6` VM you created in the previous step.
+* Once the GitHub repository is forked, navigate to the `Settings` tab, and click `Actions` in the left navigation pane.

+ * In `Runners`, select `New self-hosted runner`, which opens up a new page to configure the runner.

+* For `Runner image`, select `Linux` and for `Architecture`, select `ARM64`.

+* Execute the commands shown on this page on the `D2psv6` VM you created in the previous step.

-Once the runner is configured successfully, you will see a self-hosted runner appear on the same page in GitHub.
+* Once you have configured the runner successfully, you will see a self-hosted runner appear on the same page in GitHub.

 To learn more about creating an Arm-based self-hosted runner, refer to this [learning path](/learning-paths/laptops-and-desktops/self_hosted_cicd_github/).